inspeq/inspeq-docs/quickstart.md

     "response": "Paris is the capital of France.", "context": "The user is asking about European capitals."
 }]
+# You can pass multiple set of input data object

 # Define metrics to evaluate
 metrics_list = ["RESPONSE_TONE", "FACTUAL_CONSISTENCY", "ANSWER_RELEVANCE"]